The Co-Teaching Adventure

 Who Should Attend

-EAL Specialists and their co-teachers K-12, Instructional Coaches, Curriculum Coordinators, and Leadership
+This workshop is designed for EAL Specialists and their co-teachers K-12, Instructional Coaches, Curriculum Coordinators, and Leadership

-This workshop will explore how strategic co-planning and co-teaching is crucial to ensure educational equity for our multilingual learners in international schools.
 This workshop seeks to facilitate conversations and empower educators to work towards a co-taught classroom where multilingual learners thrive.

 Roles and Responsibilities